juliendoutre/beagle/README.md

 The collection can be downloaded here: http://web.stanford.edu/class/cs276/pa/pa1-data.zip.

 This is a 170MBs corpus organized in 10 folders.
 Each file contains a web page tokenized contents.

+## TODO

+- get the stop words and remove them from the collection
+- stem/lemmatize the tokens
+- get the vocabulary
+- create a reversed index